Keyboard shortcuts

 Fully specified

-git-loom commit -b feature-auth -m "add password validation" zz
+git loom commit -b feature-auth -m "add password validation" zz

 # Stages all changes, commits to feature-auth